Low desert Arizona garden in August

 - Refresh containers with additional potting soil.
 Organic matter decomposes and needs to be replenished.
 I love this soil mix for raised beds and containers.

-- Harvest I’itoi onions.
+- Harvest any remaining I’itoi onions.

-- Harvest sunflower seeds.
+- Save sunflower seeds.

 - Deadhead annual flowers (cut off spent blooms).

-- Apply last round of fertilizer to citrus between August and September.
+- Apply the last round of citrus fertilizer to citrus between August and September.
 Water well the day before you fertilize and again after fertilizing.
 August is the time for the third application of citrus fertilizer.
 Fertilize citrus on or around Valentine’s Day, Memorial Day, Labor Day each year.